GUIDE 2024

 API (Application Programming Interface) is a method for two computer programs to communicate with each other.

-API documentation is as successful as your API is.
-If you want third-party developers to understand how your program works, you need to publish API documentation that explains everything in a crystal clear manner.
+If you want third-party developers to understand how your program works, you need to publish API documentation that explains everything.

-Social media platforms and almost every SaaS-based product that we use come with an API.
-It is not possible to develop everything for a product.
-That’s a primary reason for each service to come up with its own API.
+Social media platforms and almost every SaaS-based product come with an API.
+Since it is not possible to develop everything for a product, each service develops its API.

 API documentation, similar to user documentation, is a technical manual that explains how to use and integrate the API and its service.
-In this interactive documentation, you can see code examples, manuals, and screenshots.
-This documentation is critical for internal developers and third parties on knowing what and how to use the API.
+This interactive documentation includes code examples, manuals, and screenshots.
+This documentation is critical for internal developers and third parties to understand what and how to use the API.

-In simple terms, consider API documentation as an agreement between the API developer, and the third parties using it.
-It provides details on API calls, which developers can then study to know the services the API provides.
+In simple terms, consider API documentation an agreement between the API developer and the third parties using it.
+It provides details on API calls, which developers can then study to understand the services the API provides.

 What Are the Types of API Documentation?